KonradBorowik/IP/README.md

 * I've got an idea for that, but will try later

 - [ ] Detecting 3 LEDs and deciding the orientation of an object
+* Detects 3 LEDs in a picture
+* connects them into a triangle
+* orientation algorythm is in desperate need of calibration

 - [ ] Following an object in a video

+<i>the code is a mess but right now I'm focusing on achievieng my goal</i>